willh99/machine_learning_basics/Hadoop-Spark-Notes/Lesson-10/Lesson-10.1/NOTES.md

 ### Step 4: If needed, Clean-up

 To clean out the install use `reset`
 _*!!!
-It will wipe out database and require reinstall*_
+It will wipe out database and require reinstall !!!*_

     ambari-server stop
     ambari-server reset

 To remove RPMS from nodes:
 _*!!!
-Careful: May delete accounts as well as RPMS*_ Often not needed if doing a reset `reinstall`
+Careful: May delete accounts as well as RPMS !!!*_
+Often not needed if doing a reset `reinstall`

     python /usr/lib/python2.6/site-packages/ambari_agent/HostCleanup.py